-- Fastweb and Finaid are scholarship search engines that can connect you to more than 1.5 million scholarships.
-Another great scholarship search tool is ScholarSnapp. - The College Board Opportunity Scholarship guides participating students through the college application process; students become eligible for scholarships as they complete key tasks. - Phi Theta Kappa is the world's largest and most prestigious honor society for two-year college students.
-More than \$37 million in scholarships is available exclusively to members each year. - Scholarship America's Dream Award is a renewable scholarship fund for financially needy students in their sophomore year and beyond who have overcome barriers in order to pursue their college education. - The Coca-Cola Scholars Program is an achievement-based scholarship awarded to graduating high school seniors in the U.S. Students are recognized for their capacity to
+- Fastweb and Finaid are scholarship search engines that can connect you to more than 1.5 million scholarships. - The College Board Opportunity Scholarship guides participating students through the college application process; students become eligible for scholarships as they complete key tasks.

-- lead and serve, as well as their commitment to making a significant impact on their schools and communities. - Each year the Jeannette Rankin Fund awards scholarships to low-income women, ages 35 and older, who are U.S. citizens or permanent residents pursuing an undergraduate education at an accredited college or university in the United States. - The Jack Kent Cooke Foundation is a private, independent foundation dedicated to advancing the education of exceptionally promising students who have financial need. - The National Merit Scholarship Program is an annual academic competition that awards scholarships to high school students that take the Preliminary SAT (PSAT). - The UNCF Achievement Capstone Program supports high-achieving African American students; nominations for the program must come from current faculty members. - The Elks National Foundation has several scholarship programs; some are exclusive to Elks members and their children and grandchildren, while others are open to all high school seniors.
+- Phi Theta Kappa is the world's largest and most prestigious honor society for two-year college students.
+More than \$37 million in scholarships is available exclusively to members each year. - Scholarship America's Dream Award is a renewable scholarship fund for financially needy students in their sophomore year and beyond who have overcome barriers in order to pursue their college education. - The Coca-Cola Scholars Program is an achievement-based scholarship awarded to graduating high school seniors in the U.S. Students are recognized for their capacity to lead and serve, as well as their commitment to making a significant impact on their schools and communities. - Each year the Jeannette Rankin Fund awards scholarships to low-income women, ages 35 and older, who are U.S. citizens or permanent residents pursuing an undergraduate education at an accredited college or university in the United States. - The Jack Kent Cooke Foundation is a private, independent foundation dedicated to advancing the education of exceptionally promising students who have financial need. - The National Merit Scholarship Program is an annual academic competition that awards scholarships to high school students that take the Preliminary SAT (PSAT). - The UNCF Achievement Capstone Program supports high-achieving students who identify as Black, African, or African American; nominations for the program must come from current faculty members. - The Elks National Foundation has several scholarship programs; some are exclusive to Elks members and their children and grandchildren, while others are open to all high school seniors. - The Dream.
+US considers their National Scholarship program to be a Pell Grant equivalent for undocumented students.
+GPA and test scores are considered but emphasis is placed on candidates' commitment to community service and ability to overcome barriers. - The Voyager Scholarship, provided by the Obama Foundation, gives college students financial aid to alleviate the burden of college debt, meaningful travel experiences to expand their horizons, and a network of mentors and leaders to support them.